Kılıç-class fast attack craft

 The Kılıç class is one of the fast attack craft / missile boat classes of the Turkish Navy.
 It is defined as a corvette by Lürssen Werft, the German designer of the vessel.

-The ship has a specially developed superstructure and mast for low radar cross-section.
+The ship has a specially developed superstructure & mast for low radar cross-section.
 It is suitable for operating in the open seas and under bad weather conditions, with the ability to cruise at speeds of up to 24 kn in Sea State 5.

-The first batch of three ships are designated Kılıç I and the second batch of six ships are designated Kılıç II.
+The first batch of three ships are designated Kılıç I, and the second batch of six ships are designated Kılıç II.

-P-330 Kılıç was built in Germany, the other ships of the class were built in Turkey.
+P-330 Kılıç was built in Germany, and the other ships of the class were built in Turkey.